 The Decommissioning and Site Restoration Plan provided as Appendix 23-A provides a gross and net decommissioning and site restoration estimate.
-The net decommissioning cost estimate considers salvage value and provides a data source for the respective salvage values.
-The Decommissioning and Restoration Plan considers the removal of all Facility components up to 4 feet below grade on agricultural lands, up to 3 feet below grade in non-agricultural land, and removal and restoration of access roads.
+The net decommissioning cost estimate considers salvage value and provides a data source for the respective salvage values (SteelBenchmarker no date).
+The Decommissioning and Restoration Plan considers the removal of all Facility components up to 4 feet below grade on agricultural lands, up to 3 feet below grade in non-agricultural land, and removal and restoration of access roads, including culverts built as part of Facility construction.
 The gross cost estimate includes a 15% contingency cost.

 All decommissioning costs are estimated in the Decommissioning and Restoration Plan for year 2022 and are outlined in Appendix 23-A, Attachment 2, Table A-1.
+These costs include any associated overhead and/or markup, but are not called out separately in the worksheet.